finkbeca/Notes/content/docs/blockchain/file_storage.md

 We can also use AddAll to do this with multiple files ```ipfs.addAll([catPic, dogPic, giraffePic])``` this returns an async iterable allowing us to iterate over the values one by one.

-To retrive an file from IPFS you can use CID.
+To retrieve an file from IPFS you can use CID.
 For example, ```ipfs.cat(ipfsPath, [options])``` ipfsPath in one context can be the cid.
 Note Buffer is a raw collection of bytes that makes no assumptions about encoding.
 ```
 const bufferedContents = await toBuffer(ipfs.cat('QmWCscor6qWPdx53zEQmZvQvuWQYxx1ARRCXwYVE4s9wzJ')) // returns a Buffer
 const stringContents = bufferedContents.toString() // returns a string